Long, lustrous, leathery leaves of Chinese Evergreen may start curling under improper care regime.

-- Trim infected areas and cut roots are black, mushy, and foul-smelling; healthy roots are pale and firm with an earthy odor.
+- Trim-infected areas and cut roots are black, mushy, and foul-smelling; healthy roots are pale and firm with an earthy odour.

 - Repot the plant with fresh (dry) soil.
 The soil will dry faster if there is good air movement.

 - Let the top two inches of the soil dry out before watering the plant again.
 You can do the finger soil test to determine if the soil has dried out.

 - Water the plant every 8-9 days during its growing phase, i.e., summer and every two weeks during winter.
 Respect its dormancy.

 - If you have kept your plant in an area with less light, you should water the plant less.

 Chinese Evergreen leaves curling due to Underwatering can be a real headache.
 Although underwatering may not pose as much threat as overwatering, it is still a problem.

 If you do not provide enough water to your Chinese Evergreen, it may curl up its leaves to preserve whatever water is left on it.